marasmadwa/Workout-Timer/README.md

 Project use local database from db.json.

 ## Prerequisites
-If you want to run my project all you have to do is install webpack and jsonserver.
-Webpack configuration is already included in my project (take a look to webpack.config.js).
+If you want to run my project all you have to do is install *webpack* and *jsonserver*.
+Webpack configuration is already included in my project (take a look to *webpack.config.js*).

 Installing Webpack: